Highly anisotropic magnetism in the vanadium-based kagome metal TbV6Sn6: Results

 \subsection{Heat capacity measurements}

 Temperature-dependent heat capacity data, $C_{p}(T)$, collected between 1.8 K and 300 K at zero field are plotted in Fig.~\ref{Fig6}. $C_{p}(T)$ data exhibit a sharp anomaly near 4.1~K, coinciding with the onset of magnetic order below $T_{C}$.
-The magnetic contribution to the heat capacity, $C\rm{_{mag}}$, can be isolated by subtracting the approximate phonon contribution, derived from measurements of YV$_6$Sn$_6$, and is overplotted in the inset of Fig. \ref{Fig6}.
-The low-temperature $C_{p}(T)$ collected away from short-range magnetic fluctuations obeys the Sommerfeld form $C_{p}$ = $\gamma T$ + $\beta T^{3}$.
-The resulting fit is shown in Fig. \ref{Fig6}(b) and yields the coefficients $\gamma=33.4(21)$~mJ~mol$^{-1}$ K$^{-2}$ and $\beta=1.61(1)$~mJ~mol$^{-1}$~K$^{-4}$.
+The low-temperature $C_{p}(T)$ collected away from short-range magnetic fluctuations obeys the Sommerfeld form $C_{p}$ = $\gamma T$ + $\beta T^{3}$, and the resulting fit is plotted in Fig. \ref{Fig6}(b).
+The fit yields the coefficients $\gamma=72.1(20)$~mJ~mol$^{-1}$ K$^{-2}$ and $\beta=1.28(1)$~mJ~mol$^{-1}$~K$^{-4}$ translating to a $\Theta_{D}\approx111$ K---though the $\gamma$ value extracted is purely phenomenological.
+The magnetic contribution to the heat capacity, $C\rm{_{mag}}$, through the ordering temperature can be isolated by subtracting the approximate phonon contribution, derived from measurements of YV$_6$Sn$_6$.
+This is overplot with TbV$_6$Sn$_6$ data in the inset of Fig. \ref{Fig6}(a).
+Fig. 7 (d) shows the integration of the magnetic entropy $\Delta S$ determined from this data from 2 K to 9 K. The value approaches that expected for a non-Kramers doublet ground state with $S=Rln(2)$; however there remains unaccounted magnetic entropy below 2 K that is not included in this sum.